SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.10c.txt

  - Wave 9 fairy HP is decreased
  - Kill reward of fairies increases with rank
  - The hitbox indicator follows the player after a barrier break
+ - lvl 8 boss health and time is increased
  - Boss dies when player loses a round (Just an extra visual detail)

 Th19BugFixes: